akvist/Personnel-register/README.md

 - Using body-parser
 - Writing understandable code by naming of functions/variables and by structure of code
 - The logic that only allows an employee with an unique email adress to be added, even if the name is the same as someone in the register
-- The logic that only allows an employee with an existing email and the same name and last name as the entered info to be deleted
 - Splitting the project into modules
 - Writing commit messages